codewithyaars/AI/README.md

 # AI Practical Repository

-This repository contains Python implementations of various practicals for the **Data Science and Big Data Analytics (DSBD)** course.
+This repository contains Python implementations of various practicals for the **AI** course.

 ### Files and Folders: